At the hearing

 If you win the case

-In most cases, you won’t be awarded any compensation if you win.
+In most cases, you will not be awarded any compensation if you win.
 However, if the claimant acted unreasonably or if their case had no hope of success, you can ask to be awarded costs by the tribunal.